-Recommendation: We recommend that the relief association be reimbursed \$630 for the unauthorized expenditure and that relief association officials become familiar with Section 7416(f) of the VFRA Act to aid them in determining the propriety of future expenditures.
-All supporting documentation verifying the receipt of reimbursement for the unauthorized expenditure should be submitted by the relief association to: Department of the Auditor General, Bureau of Fire Relief Audits, Room 316-E Finance Building, Harrisburg, PA 17120.
+Recommendation: We recommend that the relief association be reimbursed \$305 for the unauthorized expenditures and that relief association officials become familiar with Section 7416(f) of the VFRA Act to aid them in determining the propriety of future expenditures.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.

-Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and indicated they will take action to comply with the recommendation.
+Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and, as a result of our audit, the affiliated fire company reimbursed the relief association \$305 for the unauthorized expenditures on February 21, 2025.

-Auditor's Conclusion: Compliance will be subject to verification through our next audit.
+Auditor's Conclusion: We reviewed documentation verifying that the reimbursement of \$305 was received.
+Continued compliance for expenditures made during the next audit period will be subject to verification through our next audit.

-HERMAN VOLUNTEER FIRE COMPANY RELIEF ASSOCIATION REPORT DISTRIBUTION LIST
+VOLUNTEER FIREMEN'S RELIEF ASSOCIATION OF RICHLAND TOWNSHIP REPORT DISTRIBUTION LIST